heilaaks/snippy/docs/dev/SCRIBBLING.md

        than for the 'The tool configuration is global and shared with all instances of Snippy()'.

+    SECURITY HARDENING

+    1. Logger has own security log level

+       All suspected security related events are printed to logs with 'security' level.

+    2. Hard maximum on log messages

+       There is a hard maximum 'Logger.SECURITY_LOG_MSG_MAX' for log messages for safety and security reasons.
+This tries to prevent extremely long log messages which may cause problems for the server.

     LOGGING

     1. There are no logs printed to user